The Brevard Humane Society depends on foster families to care for animals that would not

 How do I become a foster parent?

 Simply download and complete our Foster Parent Application, along with our questionnaire on Becoming a Foster Parent.
-Once these forms have been completed, you can mail it to the Humane Society at 1020 Cox Road in Cocoa, faxed it to (321)636-0127 or hand delivered it to us.
+Once these forms have been completed, you can mail it to the Brevard Humane Society (1020 Cox Road, Cocoa, FL 32926) or email it to email@example.com.

 Your application will be reviewed, and if selected, you will be contacted for an interview/home inspection.
 Prior to becoming a foster parent, you must complete the Shelter’s Volunteer Orientation and Animal Handling Program before you will be approved as a foster parent.
 Once approved, you will decide which types of animals (kittens, puppies, cats, dogs or animals with ‘special needs’) you will be able to care for.
 When the need for a foster home arises you will be contacted.
 It is always your choice to accept or decline each individual foster opportunity.

-For more information on how to become a foster parent, contact Maria, Foster & Rescue Program Coordinator at (321) 636-3343 or email@example.com.
+For more information on how to become a foster parent, contact the Foster & Rescue Program Coordinator at (321) 636-3343 or firstname.lastname@example.org.